Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 ```

 For example:
-- `anymatix-portable-comfyui-darwin-arm64-v0.1.0.zip` for macOS on Apple Silicon
+- `anymatix-portable-comfyui-darwin-arm64-v1.0.0.zip` for macOS on Apple Silicon
-- `anymatix-portable-comfyui-windows-x64-v0.1.0.zip` for Windows on x64
+- `anymatix-portable-comfyui-windows-x64-v1.0.0.zip` for Windows on x64
-- `anymatix-portable-comfyui-linux-x64-v0.1.0.zip` for Linux on x64

 ## Future Improvements